mhtaldmr/mhtaldmr/README.md

 Here are some ideas to get you started:
 -->
 <p align="center">
 - 🔭 I’m currently working on ...
-Tutorials
+Tutorials <br>
-- 🌱 I’m currently learning ... .Net Core
+- 🌱 I’m currently learning ... .Net Core <br>
 - 👯 I’m looking to collaborate on ...
-Vue.js
+Vue.js <br>
 - 🤔 I’m looking for help with ...
-Data Structures
+Data Structures <br>
 - 💬 Ask me about ...
-Anything
+Anything <br>
 - 📫 How to reach me: ...
-[LinkedIn](https://www.linkedin.com/in/mhtaldmr/)
+[LinkedIn](https://www.linkedin.com/in/mhtaldmr/) <br>
 - 😄 Pronouns: ...
-He/Him
+He/Him <br>
 - ⚡ Fun fact: ...
 I'm Mickey Mouse.
-They don't know who's inside the suit.
+They don't know who's inside the suit. <br>
 </p>

 <!--